 Like you, we are closely monitoring the spread of the COVID-19 virus.
 In this evolving situation, we see and are inspired by all the artists, organizations, and individuals finding new ways to be responsive.
 We thank Seattle and King County Public Health for their diligent work to keep us informed, and encourage you to check their webpage often.
 We’ve also compiled a resource list for cultural organizations and practitioners in our region, which we’ll continue to update daily.

-We want to let you know about the ongoing steps we are taking:
+We want to keep you informed about the ongoing steps we are taking:

 The COVID-19 crisis has deeply changed our world and been heartbreakingly hard on cultural workers and organizations.
 We’ve pivoted our funding focus to respond to the needs of our community.
 This strategy provides a framework for 4Culture’s programs and services moving forward, so we can respond to your needs as they emerge over the coming months: